The Ecosystem's Feedback Loops

 The first was the VC contraction of 2022–24.
 Programme infrastructure whose participants depended on a continuous pipeline of investable ventures found itself without the downstream demand that justified its existence.
 Many hubs and accelerators closed.
 The ecosystem was forced, temporarily, to operate more heavily on its endogenous resources.

 This matters for the feedback loop analysis in two ways.
 First, it directly interrupts Loop 1: the programme capital that sustains the programme-rich, capability-thin dynamic is contracting at a pace and structural depth that VC recovery alone will not replace.
-Second, it tests whether the ESO field responds to the shock by diversifying revenue and building organisational resilience - the reform the Argidius Sustain Impact report has been calling for - or whether it simply contracts and waits for funding to return.
+Second, it tests whether the ESO field responds to the shock by diversifying revenue and building organisational resilience - the reform the Sustain Impact report has been calling for - or whether it simply contracts and waits for funding to return.

 The results of the VC shock were instructive on ventures.
 Ventures that survived were disproportionately those with endogenous capability: sound unit economics, strong management teams, durable product-market fit, and operational systems that did not depend on continuous capital infusion.
 These are precisely the outcomes that Loop 3 - the founder experience flywheel - is designed to produce.
 Ventures that failed were disproportionately those whose growth had been primarily capital-funded: optimised for fundraising metrics rather than operational performance, dependent on continuous VC subsidy, expanded geographically ahead of operational readiness.
 These are the outputs of an ecosystem operating through Loop 1.